Steering edge currents through a Floquet topological insulator: Floquet states

 \section{Floquet states}

 Without a diagonal potential, the $N \times N$ system contains $(N - 1)^2$ bulk states at Floquet energy $\varepsilon_\mathrm{F} = 0$ and $2 N - 1$ edge states at equally spaced Floquet energies $\varepsilon_\mathrm{F} = m / (2 N - 1)$, $m \in \mathbb{Z}$, $|m| < N$.
-At non-vanishing diagonal potential, some of the bulk states superpose to form diagonal states, resulting in $(N - 3) (N - 2)$ remaining bulk states, $N - 1$ primary diagonal states, and $2 (N - 2)$ secondary diagonal states.
-Particles in a primary diagonal state hop on and off the modified diagonal twice during a complete driving cycle.
-They hop on and off the diagonal once in a secondary diagonal state.
+At non-vanishing diagonal potential, some of the bulk states superpose to form doublon states, resulting in $(N - 3) (N - 2)$ remaining bulk states, $N - 1$ primary doublon states, and $2 (N - 2)$ secondary doublon states.
+Particles in a primary doublon state hop on and off the modified diagonal twice during a complete driving cycle.
+They hop on and off the diagonal once in a secondary doublon state.

-We call these diagonal states \emph{doublons}, in analogy to doublons in one-dimensional, interacting systems~\cite{valienteLatticeTwobodyProblem2010, dilibertoTwobodyPhysicsSuSchriefferHeeger2016, marquesTopologicalBoundStates2018, salernoInteractioninducedLatticesBound2020, azconaDoublonsTopologyInteractions2021}.
-A system of two interacting particles on a one-dimensional lattice (e.g., an SSH chain~\cite{suSolitonsPolyacetylene1979}) can be mapped to a single particle on a two-dimensional lattice.
+We call these diagonal states \emph{doublons}, in analogy to doublons in one-dimensional, interacting systems~\cite{valiente_lattice_2010, di_liberto_two-body_2016, marques_topological_2018, salerno_interaction-induced_2020, azcona_doublons_2021}.
+A system of two interacting particles on a one-dimensional lattice (e.g., an SSH chain~\cite{su_solitons_1979}) can be mapped to a single particle on a two-dimensional lattice.
 The $x$- and $y$-coordinates of the 2D particle correspond to the position of the first and the second particle on the 1D chain, respectively.
 Movements of the first (second) particle then amount to horizontal (vertical) hoppings.
 Their interaction $V(|x-y|)$ is captured by an on-site potential in 2D.
 A local interaction in 1D, through which the particles only affect each other if they are on the same site, corresponds to the diagonal potential along $x=y$ used in this study.
 Longer-range interactions would require non-vanishing on-site potentials on not only the main but also the secondary, tertiary, etc.\ diagonal, depending on the maximum interaction distance.
+However, in our Floquet system, the mapping between the two-particle-1D and the one-particle-2D case is more involved and not that intuitive because the simple driving scheme in 2D corresponds to intricate, time-dependent, non-local interactions of two particles in 1D.

 Figure \ref{fig:energies} shows the Floquet energies $\varepsilon_\mathrm{F}$ as a function of the diagonal potential $V_\mathrm{dia}$.
 The four different types of states are indicated in \autoref{fig:energies}a: The diagonal potential does not influence the bulk states' energies because the bulk states remain located on sites whose potentials are zero in each step of the driving cycle.
 The edge states cross the diagonal in the system's bottom left and top right corners.
 Therefore, their energies increase with increasing diagonal potential.
 The doublons cross the diagonal as well, which leads to increasing Floquet energies.
 The primary doublons' energies increase faster because they cross the diagonal twice during a driving cycle, unlike the secondary doublons, which only cross it once.